SandraWimberger/pRIMA/CM_deletions/micro_homology_READ_ME.txt

 Take a left aligned deletion and loop trough the bases starting from the 5' end of the deletion and compare to the bases 3' of the deletion.

-while del.seq == 3' seq there is a homology